Suigetsu/Valgrind_1337/README.md

 ## How to use GDB:
 Run docker with the flags: ``` --cap-add=SYS_PTRACE --security-opt seccomp=unconfined ``` before the ``` -it --rm ``` flags.

-## UPDATES 23/08/2023
-Debian image doesn't want to work anymore, therefore I used this opportunity to switch to Alpine since it's light weight, simple and efficient.